Facial plastic surgery in Cincinnati, Ohio

 He also advocates for earlier screening for cancer (e.g., colon, breast) than current guidelines recommend.
 He argues that survival rates for cancer are so much higher when caught early that the cost of earlier screening is justified.
 Dr. Attia’s arguments inspired Dr. Harmon to have a conversation with his primary care physician about advancing his screenings.
 It remains to be seen whether and when the medical subspecialty governing bodies and insurers will adopt new screening guidelines in the future.

-Two of the most unique and valuable chapters in the book discuss the importance of sleep and maintaining good emotional health.
+Two of the most valuable chapters in the book discuss the importance of sleep and maintaining good emotional health.
 These two areas are the most personal for Dr. Attia, and he highlights significant stories from his own life that illustrate the importance of getting good quality sleep as well as addressing problems with emotional health.
 Dr. Harmon agrees wholeheartedly with the importance of both and hopes patients understand the importance of emotional self-care in addition to physical self-care.

 Built to Move: The 10 Essential Habits to Help You Move Freely and Live Fully by Kelly Starrett and Juliet Starrett